 - 1 cup Soy Milk – 6g protein

-- 1 cup store bought Hemp Milk – 1.5g protein
+- 1 cup store-bought Hemp Milk – 1.5g protein

-- 1 cup store bought Almond Milk – 1g protein
+- 1 cup store-bought Almond Milk – 1g protein

-Omega-3 in Hemp
+Omega-3 in Hemp Hearts

 Another point for hemp milk nutrition is the essential omega-3 fatty acid alpha-linolenic acid (LNA) content.
-Growing research has linked omega-3 deficiency to impaired visual and brain development, and neurological disorders.
+Growing research has linked omega-3 deficiency to impaired vision and brain development, and neurological disorders.
 For those who are not consuming oily fish at least two times per week, one glass of homemade hemp milk contains 8g of omega-3 fatty acid (LNA) – the recommended intake on a 2,000 calorie diet is at least 2.7g to 5.5g LNA per day.

 More Hemp Milk Nutrition Facts